koren-aviv-34/lecrueset/README.md

 3.The Reviews will sit as pending in the back-office where admins will be able to accept or discard.
 4.Add a view to the module that shows approved reviews randomly.

-A short user manual for said module will be also in the dev branch.
+For the short user manual please refer to the wiki tab.